bright/new-www/_jobs/android-developer.md

 * the ability to work independently as well as in a team
 * communicative level of English (both written and spoken)

-## We Would Also Appreciate If You Are
+## We Would Also Appreciate If You

 * have experience and understand Kotlin coroutines, Kotlin serialization and Data Binding